VinniK16/ArtisanAI/README.md

 ⚡ Social Media Caption Generator with Translation - Creates catchy captions in multiple languages for global buyers (API integration pending)

+⚡Buyer Frontend – Full functionality for buyers is planned but not yet implemented, including browsing products, managing wishlists, placing inquiries or orders, and tracking order status.